So you've got yourself a pair (or any number) of active speakers and are wondering if it's okay to leave them turned on when they're not in use.

 Mean Time Between Failures (MTBF)

 The third reason to keep speakers off when not in use is the MTBF (Mean Time Between Failures) factor of each electronic appliance.
-We tend to think that, since there is no mechanical movement, electronic equipment doesn’t “wear out”.
+Since there is no mechanical movement, we tend to think that electronic equipment doesn't “wear out”.